iamask/voice_agent_semantic_kernel/voice-agent/README.md

 - Listen to the AI response
 - Type 'exit' and press Enter to quit

-**Note**: The OpenAI API key is automatically set in the script - no manual setup required!
+**Note**: The voice agent will automatically load your OpenAI API key from the existing `.env` file.

 ## 🧪 Testing